 Software used: SQL Server 2016 SP1, VS 2017, .NET 4.6.1, EF 6.1.3, LINQ to DB 1.8.3, EF Core 2.0.

 Northwind database will be used.

 You can see SQL-queries and testing methods in one of previous article.

 Simple TOP 10 query

-Here and below the gray part of bar is context initialization.
+Further the gray part of bar denotes the context initialization.